moby/moby/docs/sources/reference/commandline/cli.md

  *  `dm.loopdatasize`

+    Note: This option configures devicemapper loopback, which is not for production use.

     Specifies the size to use when creating the loopback file for the "data" device which is used for the thin pool.
 The default size is 100G.
 Note that the file is sparse, so it will not initially take up this much space.